alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 the initial input you give to che `#call` method will be automatically turned into a `Success` object.

+Resuming: as long as you're on the happy path you are free to ignore that input and output are monads; just return a single object and accept a single argument.

 Inside a `Shy::Interactor::Railway` interactor `#Success` and `#Failure` are *builder* methods defined on instance.
 Outside of an interactor you can build